themeblvd/theme-blvd-layout-builder/readme.txt

 * Renamed "Jumbotron" to "Hero Unit".
 * Improvements to Hero Unit (for framework 2.5+ themes).
+* Added more button size selections elements with buttons (for framework 2.5+ themes).

 = 2.0.5 - 04/19/2015 =